Death259/Linux-RDP-Helper/README.md

 # Linux RDP Helper
-This project is meant to help get everything setup in order to be able to connect to windows machines via RDP.
+This project was originally meant to help get everything setup in order to be able to connect to windows machines via RDP.
+This has since grown to be a complete initial setup script for a Linux installation.
+My hope is that you can install a fresh copy of linux and use this to get most everything setup.